kraken-php/docs/api-supervision.md

 This section contains terminology, useful concepts and definitions, that might be helpful to learn to fully understand this component purpose.

-### Superivison
+### Supervison

-Supervision is dependency relationship between supervisor and supervised code, in which supervisor must respond to its supervised code exeuction failures.
+Supervision is dependency relationship between supervisor and supervised code, in which supervisor must respond to its supervised code execution failures.
 When a failure is detected, the supervisor should stop execution of supervised code and react accordingly.
-Supervision systems are usualy used in distributed systems, in which parent process supervises its children.
+Supervision systems are usually used in distributed systems, in which parent process supervises its children.

 ### Supervisor